 \section{Abstract}

-{We consider an inverse boundary value problem for the Maxwell equations with boundary data assumed known only in accessible part $\Gamma$ of the boundary.
-We aim to prove a uniqueness result using the Dirichlet to Neumann data with measurements limited to an open part of the boundary and we seek to reconstruct the complex refractive index $\emph{\textbf{n}}$ in the interior of a body.
-Further, using the impedance map restricted to $\Gamma$, we may identify locations of small volume fraction perturbations of the refractive index.}\\
+{We consider an inverse boundary value problem for the Maxwell's equations with a given data assumed to be known only in accessible part $\Gamma$ of the boundary.
+We aim to prove an uniqueness result using the Dirichlet to Neumann map with measurements limited to an open part of the boundary and we seek to reconstruct the complex refractive index $\emph{\textbf{n}}$ in the interior of a bounded domain Further, using the impedance map restricted to $\Gamma$, we may identify locations of small volume fraction perturbations of the refractive index.}\\